Before After is a Japanese renovation show featuring the “reformation” of appalling homes.

-Consider this scenario.
+Imagine this scenario.

-Oh wow.
+Oh Wow.
 Wow!
 Wow …

-To be fair to the designers, they couldn’t have predicted these inconveniences without living in your house for at least a year.
-In other words, it’s very likely your fault for not briefing them thoroughly.
+To be fair to the designers and architects, they couldn’t have predicted these inconveniences without living in your house for at least a year.
+In other words, it’s largely your fault for not thoroughly briefing them in the first place.
 These missteps aside, there are also changes that are just plain weird to you.
 Nothing you can’t endure.
 But if you have to live with them for the next ten years …

 Smile.
 Smile!
 The camera crew gestures frantically.
 Smile!
 Damn it.
 SMILE!